12 Successful Programs:

 Our programs help survivors of family violence, sexual assault and human trafficking.

 The Women & Children First staff answer the Statewide Domestic Violence 24-Hour Crisis Hotline.
 Specialists handle calls from victims of domestic violence, their families, and allies 24/7.
 The hotline is available to anyone needing crisis intervention, safety planning, emergency shelter, or information and referrals.

 The Hotline is (501) 376-3219 or toll-free (800) 332-4443.

-The WCF hotline is the first step for seeking help with domestic violence.
-Through the hotline we can help you:
+The Women & Children First Hotline is the first step for seeking help with domestic violence.
+Through the hotline we can help:

 - Build a safety plan – find ways to be safe and prepared to leave when the time is right